 Philippe qualified as an engineer at the Ecole Nationale Supérieure des Arts et Métiers, which he followed with a Masters degree in Banking and Financial Engineering.

-Grégoire has ten years’ experience in renewable energies project financing.
-He started his career in the Finance Department at TOTAL, joining Direct Energy in 2008 to work on the financing of renewable energies projects, and set up the Electricity and Gas market activities middle office, subsequently taking over responsibility for Neoen’s funding.
+Grégoire has eleven years’ experience in renewable energies project financing.
+He started his career in the Finance Department at TOTAL, joining Direct Energy in 2008 to work on the financing of renewable energies projects, and set up the Electricity and Gas market activities middle office and subsequently taking over responsibility for Neoen’s Financing activities.
 In 2011, he set up and ran Juwi AG’s Finance Department in France (German of wind & solar renewables developer).
 In 2012, he joined the Europe Solar Utility Fund as Chief Investment Officer, and then Acofi in April 2015.

 Gregory is a graduate of Audencia in Nantes, and holds a Master’s degree in Finance from EADA Barcelona, Spain.

-Camille joined Acofi’s Renewable Energy Infrastructures team in april 2018 after a 6-year experience as Head of the Strategy and Marketing Department within the spanish group Gas Natural Fendosa.
-She previously worked as a strategy consultant for Oliver Wyman Financial Services and co-founded in 2010 DS development, a a travaillé en tant que consultante au sein du Cabinet de Conseil en Stratégie Oliver Wyman Financial Services et a co-fondé en 2010 DS development, a strategy and banking disintermediation specialized in Africa.
-Camille holds a a Master’s degree in international management from ESCP-EAP European School of Management, a Master’s degree from the City University of London and a Diplom Kauffrau from Berlin.
+Camille joined Acofi’s Renewable Energy Infrastructures team in april 2018 after a 6-year experience as Head of the Strategy and Marketing Department within the spanish group Gas Natural Fenosa.
+She previously worked as a strategy consultant for Oliver Wyman Financial Services and co-founded in 2010 DS development, a strategy and banking disintermediation specialized in Africa.
+Camille holds a Master’s degree in international management from ESCP-EAP European School of Management, a Master’s degree from the City University of London and a Diplom Kauffrau from Berlin.

 Claire joined AcofiI in January 2014.
 She participates in the analysis of investment cases.
 Prior to that, Claire’s first experience of asset management was at La Banque Postale Asset Management.